Experimental demonstration of Gaussian boson sampling with displacement: Phase locking

 \section{Phase locking}

-We use the GBS output photon statistics to lock the phase $\phi$ between the squeezer and the coherent state.
+We use twofold photon statistics to lock the phase $\phi$ between the squeezer and the coherent state.
 The probability to measure a photon in output mode $j$ and $k$ is given by Eq.~\eqref{eqn:twos_j_unblocked}.
-The last term in this equation is an interference term that depends on the phase $\phi$.
+The last term in this equation is an interference term that depends on $\phi$.
 The visibility of this interference depends on the relative likelihood that the coherent state and squeezer each produced two photons and that these photons exit the circuit in output modes $j$ and $k$.
-We construct an error signal by heuristically choosing (i.e. those with a high interference visibility) pairs of $j,k$ and add their respective two-photon rates $p_{j,k}(\phi)$.
+We construct an error signal by heuristically choosing (i.e. those with a high interference visibility) pairs of $j,k$ and add their respective twofold rates $p_{j,k}(\phi)$.
 A subset of these rates is shown in Fig.~\ref{fig:error_signal}(a).
-The rates are either correlated or anti-correlated with respect to one another depending on whether Hong-Ou-Mandel bunching or anti-bunching occurs, which depends on the internal phases of the interferometer.
-The error signal shown in Fig.~\ref{fig:error_signal}(b) is obtained by summing these rates with the anti-correlated ones multiplied by $-1$.
+The rates are either correlated or anticorrelated with respect to one another depending on whether Hong-Ou-Mandel bunching or antibunching occurs, which depends on the internal phases of the interferometer.
+The error signal shown in Fig.~\ref{fig:error_signal}(b) is obtained by summing these rates with the anticorrelated ones multiplied by $-1$.
 We use this error signal in a PID loop in order to control the voltage of the phase modulator and lock $\phi$ to $\pi/4$.
 The voltage is updated every 0.1s.